aplteam/Tatin/docs/TatinUserSettings.md

 If the constructor does not get a fully qualified name of the user settings file as an argument then it performs two steps:

-1. It looks for a file `.tatin` in that folder.
+1. It looks for a file `.tatin` in the user's home folder.

    If the file exists and is not empty then it is expected to point to a user settings file, and Tatin will go for that file.